seekingalpha/puppet-filebeat/README.md

 **Parameters for `filebeat::prospector`**
   - `ensure`: The ensure parameter on the prospector configuration file. (default: present)
+  - `service_name`: The Filebeat instance service name, generated by the `filebeat::instance` resource
+  - `config_dir`: Instance configuration directory, generated by the `filebeat::instance` resource
+  - `config_owner`: Linux only, the owner for configuration files, generated by the `filebeat::instance` resource
+  - `config_group`: Linux only, the group for configuration files, generated by the `filebeat::instance` resource
+  - `config_file_mode`: Linux only, the permission bits for configuration files, generated by the `filebeat::instance` resource
   - `paths`: [Array] The paths, or blobs that should be handled by the prospector. (required)
   - `exclude_files`: [Array] Files that match any regex in the list are excluded from filebeat (default: [])
   - `encoding`: [String] The file encoding. (default: plain)